-Mbox2XML is a Windows application for backing up one or mbox files (folders) in a .XML file that can be displayed using a modern browser such as IE, Firefox or Opera.
+Mbox2XML is a Windows application for backing up one or mbox files (folders) in a .XML file that can be displayed using a modern browser such as Microsoft Edge, Firefox or Chrome.
 It converts any HTML messages to plain text.
 The user has the option to include attachments, or to append messages to an existing (archived) folder.
 It uses UTF-8 encoding, which provides support for most character sets.

 It can be useful for archiving messages so that you can read them without a email client.
 However, unlike most of the other alternatives you can not restore its archived messages in Thunderbird.